AmirShkolnik/DivingCenter_API/README.md

 - Day 4: Prepare for deployment (configuration, environment variables)
 - Day 5: Deploy application, final testing in production environment

-This timeline provides a structured approach to developing your diving center application over 8 weeks.
+This timeline provides a structured approach to develop the diving center application over 8 weeks.
 It covers all major aspects of both backend and frontend development, from initial setup to final deployment.
-Remember to be flexible with this schedule as some tasks may take more or less time than anticipated.
+This schedule might change during development as some tasks may take more or less time than anticipated.

 [Back to top](#table-of-contents)